mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 The ``BiFlow`` class mostly works in the same way as the normal ``Flow`` class.
-We already mentioned several of the new features, like support for targets, messages, and retrieving nodes based on their node_id.
+We already mentioned several of the new features, like support for targets, messages, and retrieving nodes based on their ``node_id``.
 Appart from that the only major difference is the way in which you can provide additional arguments for nodes.
 For example the ``FDANode`` in MDP requires class labels in addition to the data array (telling the node to which class each data point belongs).
 In the ``Flow`` class the additional data (the class labels) is provided by the same iterable as the data.
-In a ``BiFlow`` this is no longer allowed, since this functionality is provided by a more general mechanism.
+In a ``BiFlow`` this is no longer allowed, since this functionality is provided by the more general message mechanism.
 In addition to the ``data_iterables`` keyword argument there is a new ``msg_iterables`` argument, to provide iterables for the message dictionary.
 The structure of the ``msg_iterables`` argument must be the same as that of ``data_iterables``, but instead of yielding arrays it should yield dictionaries (containing the additional data values with the corresponding keys).
 Here is an example:

 ::